mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 RAD750 remains extremely expensive - costing over \$200,000 USD in 2021 @Hagedoorn2021.
 This makes it well out of the reach of research groups, and possibly even difficult to acquire for space agencies like NASA.

-#TODO("rad-hardened CMOS process nodes")
+In addition to commercial CMOS process nodes, there are also specialty rad-hardened process nodes designed by several fabs.
+One such example is Skywater Technologies' 90 nm FD-SOI ("Fully Depleted Silicon-On-Insulator") node.
+The FD-SOI process, in particular, has been shown to have inherent resistance to SEUs and ionising radiation due to its top thin silicon film and buried insulating oxide layer @Zhao2014.
+Despite this, unfortunately, FD-SOI is an advanced process node that is often expensive to manufacture.

-Instead, with a sufficiently reliable TMR technique (that this research ideally would like to help create), it should theoretically be possible to use a commercial-off-the-shelf (COTS) FPGA for mission critical space systems, reducing cost enormously - this is one of the key value propositions of automated TMR research.
+Instead of the above, with a sufficiently reliable TMR technique (that this research ideally would like to help create), it should theoretically be possible to use a commercial-off-the-shelf (COTS) FPGA for mission critical space systems, reducing cost enormously - this is one of the key value propositions of automated TMR research.
 Of course, TMR is not flawless: its well-known limitations in power, performance and area (PPA) have been documented extensively in the literature, particularly by Johnson @Johnson2010 @Johnson2010a.
 Despite this, TMR does have the advantage of being more general purpose and cost-effective than a specially designed ASIC like the RAD750.
 TMR can be applied to any design, FPGA or ASIC, at various different levels of granularity and hierarchy, allowing for studies of different trade-offs.
 For ASICs in particular, unlike the RAD750, TMR as a design technique does not need to be specially ported to new process nodes: an automated TMR approach could be applied to a circuit on a 250 nm or 25 nm process node without any major design changes.
 Nonetheless, specialty rad-hardened ASICs will likely to see future use in space applications.
 In fact, it's entirely possible that a rad-hardened FPGA _in combination_ with an automated TMR technique is the best way of ensuring reliability.

 #TODO("more background literature on other approaches to rad-hardening: rad-hardened CMOS and TMR CPUs and
 scrubbing")